Open source · MIT License

 • Auto-clarify: agent answers its own questions when confident

-• Four AI agents review from different perspectives
+• Seven AI agents review from different perspectives

 • Issues are auto-fixed, not just reported